vippsas/vipps-woocommerce/readme.txt

  * Changed all uses of "WC_Cart" to use the main WC-cart
  * Changed the shipping callback to use the real cart from the Session; with no "temporary" cart created from the order
  * Changed cart saving and restoring for single product express checkout to use PHP serialization
+ * Experimentally support the 'bundle' product type of WooCommerce Product Bundles

 = 2020.04.06 version 1.4.4 =
  * Changed freight calculation to ensure plugins that override the WC_Cart's class will continue working.